node-organic/node-organic/docs/README.md

 ## Chemicals

-Every chemical has a type and its nature is as plain object filled with properties (primitive values and/or references to other objects).
-A Chemical having references to other objects can be envisioned as ChemicalCompount.
-It is wise to have compounts serializable(usually providing toJSON method), as one can never know to where the chemicals could travel.
+Every chemical has a type and in its nature is a plain object filled with properties (primitive values and/or references to other objects).
+A Chemical having references to other objects can be envisioned as ChemicalCompound.
+It is wise to have compounds serializable(usually providing toJSON method), as one can never know where the chemicals could travel to.

 So one chemical has this generalized structure